LukisKhan/PhysicsLab/README.md

 ## Bonus Feature

-Each topic/equation will add a new feature, completing an introductory physics 1 course is the goal.
-Adding any equation from physics 2 are bonus.
+Each topic/equation is a stand alone feature, completing an introductory Physics 1 course is the goal.
+Adding any equations from Physics 2 are bonuses.